koriaf/ausdigital-tap/docs/2.0/index.md

 ### Sign the Business Document

 The TAP protocol MAY be used to transport any business message in any format.
-It MAY be used to transport messages compliant with billing-semantics.
+It MAY be used to transport messages compliant with Billing Semantics.
 Messages SHOULD be formatted as XML or JSON and UTF-8 encoded.

 Message signing is interpreted in the sense used by the OpenPGP standard (RFC4880), however strict compliance would involve 3DES algorithm which is not supported.
 Approved signing algorithms are those determined `--safe` by the *modern* (Eliptic Curve Cryptography compatible) distribution of GnuPG.
 This is version 2.1.15 at the time of writing, but any stable release at or above v2.1.15 is appropriate.